 - Treat RO mash water with minerals

-- Put 2.5 gallon in The Grainfather and heat to 120F
+- Put 2.5 gallons in The Grainfather and heat to 120F

 - Add grain, stirring periodically to moisten